Upper bounds on the one-arm exponent for dependent percolation models: Introduction

 For some of our results we further assume that $f$ is \textit{positively correlated}:

-This is equivalent to the \textit{FKG inequality} holding for the field (i.e.\ the field is \textit{positively associated}), so that events increasing with respect to the field are positively correlated \cite{pi82}.\footnote{Although in \cite{pi82} this is proven only for finite Gaussian \textit{vectors}, one can deduce positive associations for all increasing events considered in this paper via standard approximation arguments, see \cite[Lemma A.12]{rv19}.} Note that \eqref{a:pos2} is stronger than \eqref{a:pos1} (the former implies that the spectral density is positive definite, and so strictly positive at the origin unless $K = 0$).
+This is equivalent to the \textit{FKG inequality} holding for the field (i.e.\ the field is \textit{positively associated}), so that events increasing with respect to the field are positively correlated \cite{pi82}.\footnote{Although in \cite{pi82} this is proven only for finite Gaussian \textit{vectors}, one can deduce positive associations for all increasing events considered in this paper via standard approximation arguments, see \cite[Lemma A.12]{rv19}.} Note that \eqref{a:pos2} is stronger than \eqref{a:pos1}, since the former implies that $\rho = \mathcal{F}[K]$ is positive definite, and so strictly positive at the origin.

-Recall that the mean-field lower bound \eqref{e:mflb} is not known for Gaussian percolation.
-We introduce it as an assumption: There exists $c > 0$ such that, for $\ell > \ell_c$ sufficiently close to~$\ell_c$,
+We are now ready to state our results.
+Our first result concerns Gaussian percolation with finite-range of dependence:

+\begin{theorem}[Finite-range models] Suppose $f$ satisfies Assumption \ref{a:gf}, \eqref{a:pos1}, and $q$ has bounded support.
+Then $\eta_1 \le d/3$.
+In the self-dual case ($f$ is continuous and $d=2$), if additionally \eqref{a:pos2} holds, then there exists $c > 0$ such that, for all $R \ge 1$,